peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 From the ">" prompt, enter the following:

 ```
-> show me without creating, an optimised Docker container to run a Python Flask application.
+> show me without creating, an optimised Docker file to run a Python Flask application.
 Make sure it uses the latest version of Python
 ```

 Review the output - does it look ok to you?